Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-\item"{(3)}" If the subgroups $<p>$ and $<q>$ in $Unif$ are non-trivial, then the subgroup $<\tilde f,p,\tilde q>$ intersects non-trivially some conjugates of the terminal rigid vertex group in $Unif$.
-Let $\tilde H^1,\ldots,\tilde H^c$ be the (conjugacy classes of) subgroups of intersection.
 Then there exists a global bound $U$, so that for every possible value of $\hat d_0$ for which there exists a test sequence with the properties that are described in part (2), there are at most $U$ possible conjugacy classes of specializations of the subgroups $\tilde H^1,\ldots,\tilde H^c$ that extend $\hat d_0$ and together are restrictions of conjugates of a rigid specialization of the terminal limit group of $Unif$. \endroster \endproclaim

 \nfp Parts (1) and (2) follow from the construction of the uniformization limit group, $Unif$, and from the construction of the duo limit group, $Sduo$, from which it was constructed.
-Part (3) follows from the uniform bound on the number of rigid specialization of a rigid limit group with the same value of the defining parameters, that was proved in theorem 2.5 in [Se3].
+Part (3) follows from the uniform bound on the number of rigid specializations of a rigid limit group with the same value of the defining parameters, that was proved in theorem 2.5 in [Se3].

 \line{\hss$ $}